Catherine Charlotte De la Gardie: Life

 Born to Count Edvard Didrik Taube of Odenkat and Kristina Maria Falkenberg, Catherine was the younger sister of the royal favourite Hedvig Taube, who was the royal mistress to king Frederick I of Sweden from 1731 to 1744.
 Catherine Charlotte served as hovfröken to Crown Princess Lovisa Ulrika from 1744 until 1748.

 Catherine Charlotte De la Gardie has been described as talented, brave, beautiful and clear sighted, without prejudices and with an open mind.
-She received but a customary shallow lady's education of accomplishments meant to make her attractive on the marriage market, but she educated herself in various subjects through autodidacticism, and became a supporter of the age of enlightenment.
+She received but a customary shallow lady's education of accomplishments meant to make her attractive on the marriage market, but she educated herself in various subjects through autodidacticism, and became a supporter of the Age of Enlightenment.

 She was a life friend of Olof von Dahlin and Carl von Linné, who expressed his admiration of her.

 She married Count Pontus Fredrik De la Gardie, brother of scientist Eva Ekeblad, in 1748.
 After the wedding, she settled at Sjöö Castle.

-Pioneer of Smallpox vaccination
+Pioneer of smallpox vaccination

-One of the two acts for which she is most famed, is as a pioneer of smallpox vaccination.
-Her efforts to encourage the use of vaccination has sometimes been referred to as the breakthrough for smallpox vaccination among the public, and though this may be an exaggeration, she is known as an avid supporter of the then very controversial method.
+One of the two acts for which she is most famed is for her public support of smallpox vaccination.
+Her efforts to encourage the use of vaccination have sometimes been referred to as the breakthrough for smallpox vaccination among the public, and though this may be an exaggeration, she is known as an avid supporter of the then very controversial method.

 While baroness Katarina Charlotta Ribbing, the spouse of Charles De Geer, was in reality the first of the Swedish aristocracy to have her children inoculated, it was Catherine Charlotte De la Gardie who, after following the example of Ribbing by having her children vaccinated, became a pioneer by popularizing this method among the peasantry.

 Smallpox vaccination was officially introduced to Sweden in 1756, initially meeting with a great deal of resistance.
 De la Gardie is regarded as one of the pioneers of smallpox vaccination, as she actively sought to encourage the public to implement it.
-The resistance among the peasantry was great, but she managed to convince some parents of the peasantry to vaccinate their children, which allegedly caused a breakthrough in the willingness to use smallpox vaccination among the peasantry.
-The children in question has, whether correctly or not, been referred to as the first Swedish children to be vaccinated.
+The resistance among the peasantry was great, but she managed to convince some parents to vaccinate their children, which allegedly caused a breakthrough in the willingness to use smallpox vaccination among the peasantry.
+The children in question have, whether correctly or not, been referred to as the first Swedish children to be vaccinated.